 At What Age Do Children Start Understanding Cause and Effect?

 Babies begin showing early cause-and-effect behavior as young as 6–8 months — for example, shaking a rattle to make sound or kicking to move a mobile.
-By age 2, most children are already in an advanced stage of this understanding and can connect simple actions to outcomes in play and daily routines.
+By age 2, most children have developed a more symbolic understanding of these relationships and can connect simple actions to outcomes in play and daily routines.

 How Can Parents Assess Their Child’s Understanding of Cause and Effect?